Sumanth-tej/gaming-analytics-sql/README.md

 5. **Business Insights**
 6. **Documentation**

-The focus is not only on writing SQL queries, but also on understanding the **business requirement behind each analysis**.
+The focus is not only on writing SQL queries, but also on understanding the **business requirement behind each analysis** and selecting the appropriate SQL technique to solve it.

 ---